 01838 - Soldier's filling their water cart; Fredericksburg, Virginia, 1864 [LC-DIG-cwpb-01838]

-When you look at how many of the pictures of the war that depict water barrels it is hard to realize that it was literally someone’s job to find a source of fresh water in each place the army stopped and to provide that to the troops.
+Despite looking at the many pictures of the war depicting water barrels, it is hard to realize that it was literally someone’s job to find a source of fresh water and provide it the troops, in each place the army stopped - day after day after day.